 William T. Walters commissioned this painting in 1863, but the artist did not deliver it until 20 years later.
 In a letter to Walters, Gérôme identified the setting as ancient Rome's racecourse, the Circus Maximus.
 He noted such details as the goal posts and the chariot tracks in the dirt.
 The seating, however, more closely resembles that of the Colosseum, Rome's amphitheater, in which gladiatorial combats and other spectacles were held.
 Similarly, the hill in the background surmounted by a colossal statue and a temple is nearer in appearance to the Athenian Acropolis than it is to Rome's Palatine Hill.
 The artist also commented on the religious fortitude of the victims who were about to suffer martyrdom either by being devoured by the wild beasts or by being smeared with pitch and set ablaze, which also never took place in the Circus Maximus.
 In this instance, Gérôme, whose paintings were usually admired for their sense of reality, has subordinated "historical accuracy" in order to affect a symbolic unity of the Classical Greco-Roman world.

-What is important for us is that we remember that St. Valentine, popularly associated for that day of lovey-dovey sentimentalism or that commercial distortion of eroticism at worst, himself was a martyr of the Christian faith.
+Today Valentine is popularly associated at best for that day of lovey-dovey sentimentalism or that commercial distortion of eroticism at worst.
+But we remember him differently, as a martyr of the Christian faith.
 Which is to say he resisted the zeitgeist, the spirit of the age.
 Which is to say, he kept himself unspotted from the world (James 1:27).
 Beyond his willingness to resist the state in marrying Christian couples, as tradition says, he also died for his faith.
 Which is to say he resisted to point of shedding his blood (Hebrews 12:4).
 These are our heroes.
-These are the ones who "in our flowing cups" are "freshly remembered," as Shakespeare says.
+These are the ones who "in our flowing cups" are "freshly remember'd," as Shakespeare says.